nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - executes user commands using the `Logic` component.
 - listens for changes to `Model` data so that the UI can be updated with the modified data.
-- Shows the an active view of the currently available content based on filter and current context.
+- shows the an active view of the currently available content based on filter and current context.
 - keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.

-- `DetailPanel` will display a finer detail of the currently selected `DisplayItem` that is chosen inside Model.
+The `DetailPanel` component of the `UI` will display a finer detail of the currently selected `DisplayItem` that is chosen inside Model.

 How `UI` displays and updates `DisplayItem`'s in list view.
 Below will illustrate how any `DisplayItem` is generated as an card UI and then added into the corresponding ListPanel.